This delicious peach cardamom jam takes only four ingredients to make with no pectin required!

 - How to Peel Peaches: Before you chop up your peaches, you want to make sure to peel them first.
 I peeled mine with a vegetable peeler, but you could also try dropping them in a pot of boiling water for about a minute.
 Afterwards, carefully remove the peaches from the water, and the skin should come off easily.

 - How to Break the Peaches Down: When you are cooking the peaches, you will want to mash them up so that you don't have large chunks in your jam.
 You can do this with a potato masher, or you can even use an immersion blender to speed up the process.
 I left a few chunks in my jam because I like the texture, but feel free to do whatever you prefer!

-- How to Test the Jam: For the longest time, I struggled to know when jam was finished cooking.
+- How to Test the Jam: For the longest time, I struggled to know when jam had finished cooking.
 When the jam starts to thicken and stick to the bottom of the pan, you will know you are near the finish line.
 I would also recommend putting a spoon or lid in the freezer, then dropping some of the jam on it.
-Run your finger or another utensil through the jam, and if it leaves a distinct trail that doesn’t fill back up, it’s ready!
+Run your finger or another utensil through the jam, and if it leaves a distinct trail that doesn't fill back up, it's ready!
 This video shows what I mean in more detail.

 I've said it before and I'll say it again: once you start making your own jam, it's really hard to go back to buying it at the store.
 Especially when it's as delicious as this peach cardamom jam.

 I have my mason jar of it currently sitting in the fridge, and you better believe it's coming to our new apartment.